learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects elements where the properties specified have not been styled by any other selectors.
+This selects elements where the properties specified have not been styled by any other selectors.
 This selector is indicated by a `*` asterisk symbol.

 ```html
 <h5>Sub heading</h5>
 ```

-We haven't yet specified a color style for `h5` anywhere else yet on our CSS so they will get the color orange now being covering under the universal selector.
+We haven't yet specified a color style for `h5` anywhere else yet on our CSS so they will get the color orange now being covered under the universal selector.

 #### Attribute